Readit News logoReadit News

 Keep in mind I left Reddit 13 years ago and I’m sure they’ve made improvements since.

-gtaylor · 10 months ago
+gtaylor · a year ago

 Auto vacuuming is enabled now.
 We did have some near misses due to long running vacuums that barely completed before wraparounds, but got things tuned over time.